Challenge your creativity and innovation in this thrilling hackathon, where your idea could become the next big breakthrough in technology!

 -

-hackathon@tsrs.techby 8 p.m. on the day before the presentation (for both preliminary and final rounds).
+All projects should use GitHub for source code, and the public repository URL must be mailed to tsrs.shriteq@gmail.com by 8 p.m. on 20th July for both preliminary and final rounds.
 The repository must contain a README detailing the tech stack.
-The last commit before the deadline will be used for evaluating source code. -
+The last commit before the deadline will be used for evaluating source code.

-Judging of source code will be done separately for the preliminary and final rounds
+Judging of source code will be done separately for the preliminary and final rounds.

 Note: All source code used for software-based projects must be shared by the deadline as well to ensure integrity.
 Code, sites, and major assets such as logos will be checked for plagiarism and any blatant stealing of code.
 Any such plagiarism will result in an instant disqualification from the competition.